 The route down the hill is easy to follow, passing through a number of metal gates.
 The views open up to the north exposing Blandford St Mary and the cupola of Blandford’s church.
 Also highlighted in the landscape is Bryanston, its bright red bricked façade is hard to miss.
 Ahead is Charlton Marshall and on the opposite hill part of the old railway line is visible marked by trees and a line of houses.
 Lower in the valley is the main road, only highlighted by the passing colours of cars and below that, the River Stour.
 As you descend, ignore the footpath to the left, unless you want a shorter walk back to the pub via Down Barn.
 Continue around the field boundary and turn right, following its edge and circling a pylon.
 Continue through another metal gate and enter into the parish of Langton Long.

-On meeting the road turn left, and follow for approximately half a mile.
+On meeting the road turn left, and follow it for approximately half a mile.
 The Stour meanders to join you on your route just by Manor Dairy Farm.
 The River Stour is the longest and strongest river of the county, hence its name Old English meaning violent or fierce, its catchment area is the size of almost half of Dorset itself.
-Covering a 61 mile stretch it flows through Wiltshire and Dorset draining into the English Channel.
+Covering a 61 mile stretch it flows through Wiltshire and Dorset draining into the English Channel at Hengistbury Head.
 Here it quietly sneaks upon you only to disappear off down the valley on the rest of its journey.

 For walkers, this section of the path can become a little overgrown.
 If the entrance alone is tricky, return to the farm and enter through the gate to access the same field.
 Follow the top boundary to the next stile and then the next boundary to take another stile into the woods.
 Again it can get tricky here.
 Ignore the OS route and as soon as you enter the woods, fork slightly left and then head straight up the hill to a clear opening.
 Take the next path on your left to walk along the top side of the trees.
 When the brambles return, head up the hill again to avoid the obstructions.
 The advantage of this landscape is the wildlife, full of deer and even foxes!